 - Then, physicalism is false.

-As I mentioned above, those three arguments have a common tendency, namely asserting the impossibility of reductive explanation of consciousness because of an epistemic gap between consciousness and physical universe.
+As I mentioned above, those three arguments have a common tendency, namely asserting the impossibility of a reductive explanation of consciousness because of an epistemic gap between consciousness and the physical universe.
 From the fact that there is an epistemic gap between consciousness and physical universe, they draw another conclusion that there is also a metaphysical gap between them and hence physicalism explaining consciousness by using physical explanations is not defensible.

-The deadlock faced by physicalism has brought about a new topical discourse in philosophy of mind.
+The deadlock faced by physicalism has brought about a new topical discourse in the philosophy of mind.
 Recently, a view named panpsychism has appeared.
 The proponents of panpsychism, such as David Chalmers, Galen Strawson, and Philip Goff, believe it can disentangle the deadlocks physicalism is not able to tackle.
-This view posits everything (pan) has a consciousness or a consciousness-involving nature (psyche).[iv]
+This view posits everything (pan) has consciousness or a consciousness-involving nature (psyche).[iv]
 Panpsychism, therefore, can solve the easy problem of consciousness at least: we can have conscious experiences out of everything, including physical objects like atoms, has a certain degree of consciousness.
 The human consciousness, according to panpsychism, is a complex and sophisticated consciousness.
 It springs from a combination of billions of subatomic consciousness.

 At that point, although it seems capable of solving the hard problem of consciousness, I am not in favor of panpsychism because of two reasons.
-The first reason which has been the common criticism of panpsychism is the so-called combination problem: how can some consciousness in their respective degrees at the micro level combine to form a human consciousness?
-The second one is the ontological claim of panpsychism including everything exists—in the sense it expands its ontological claim from humans to non-humans; or more specifically from the mind to outside the mind.
+The first reason which has been the common criticism of panpsychism is the so-called combination problem: how can some consciousness in their respective degrees at the micro-level combine to form a human consciousness?
+The second one is the ontological claim of panpsychism including everything that exists—in the sense it expands its ontological claim from humans to non-humans; or more specifically from the mind to outside the mind.
 By claiming that everything has a consciousness, panpsychism falls into a kind of ontological monism asserting that consciousness is the only fundamental aspect of the world as it is omnipresent and covering anything.
 That is to say, this world has basically a single and universal trait, namely consciousness.
 In that context, panpsychism is actually in a parallel position with physicalism, only in the otherwise form.

 In a caricatural criticism, we can say: if a chair on which I was sitting has conscious experiences, it would moan in pain when, for example, a fat man replaced me sitting on it so that one of its legs were detached.
 Panpsychist anticipated such criticism by making a hierarchy of consciousness: that the consciousness of non-humans is positioned at the lower level.
 Therefore, in satire languages, it can be said that panpsychism believes: when a human being is hurt she will write a poem, then when a stone is crushed by a truck it can show a sad emoticon.

-In my view, therefore, panpsychism, to some extents, hides a theological tendency: as if there is an ultimate, universal trait covering everything exists.
+In my view, therefore, panpsychism, to some extent, hides a theological tendency: as if there is an ultimate, universal trait covering everything exists.
 Accordingly, the solution it has offered to solve the hard problem of consciousness is an ad hoc and tautological solution.
 Why there is a conscious experience in the physical universe, the answer offered by panpsychism is everything has consciousness.
-This is the reason, regardless asserting the unreliability of physicalism, I cannot accept panpsychism.
+This is the reason, regardless of asserting the unreliability of physicalism, I cannot accept panpsychism.

-Having been dissatisfied by panpsychism, instead of returning to the camp of physicalism, I decided to look around phenomenology.
-By that look, I have discovered Integrated Information Theory of Consciousness (IIT) whose theoretical construction was much inspired by phenomenology.
+Having been dissatisfied with panpsychism, instead of returning to the camp of physicalism, I decided to look around phenomenology.
+By that look, I have discovered the Integrated Information Theory of Consciousness (IIT) whose theoretical construction was much inspired by phenomenology.
 Giulio Tononi, the founder of IIT, says that it is a translation of the seemingly ineffable qualitative properties of phenomenology into the language of mathematics.[v]
 Based on the phenomenology itself, I could accept IIT, yet not all its theoretical suppositions, but only some parts of them.

 The theoretical construction of IIT has three core tenets, namely phenomenological axioms, ontological postulates, and identities.[vi]
 Instead of explaining consciousness by using physical accounts or the third-person perspective, IIT commences its explanation from phenomenological axioms or witnesses of the first-person.
 The phenomenological axioms, acknowledged by Giulio Tononi himself, are Cartesian (and I would like to call it Husserlian): that consciousness is unequivocal and self-evident so that it needs no external evidence for its existence.
-It is axiomatic in the sense we directly experience it in the first-person perspective.
+It is axiomatic in the sense we directly experience it from the first-person perspective.